 If you’ve never moved with a pet before, it may be worth considering a professional pet transport service if you’re feeling overwhelmed by the idea of driving or flying with your pet.
 The International Pet and Animal Transportation Association has a database of expert pet movers that transport specialty pets like reptiles, in addition to dogs and cats.
 If this is an option you decide to pursue, verify your servicer’s active license by checking the U.S. Department of Agriculture list.

 While the vast majority of pet transportation by air is safe and successful, injury or death of a pet while on a long-distance move is, unfortunately, not out of the question.
 See what your veterinarian recommends, knowing your pet’s history and individual needs, and you’re sure to find solutions that will get you and your pet(s) safely to your new home.

 Some final takeaways to consider:

-- Moving is a significant disruption in your life and the lives of loved ones in your household, of all ages (and species).
-Nevertheless, it’s a process that most people experience multiple times, and it can be done successfully and create long term benefits.
+- Moving is a significant disruption in your life and the lives of loved ones in your household.
+Nevertheless, it’s a process that most people experience multiple times; it can be done successfully and create long term benefits.

-- The key to a successful move is plenty of time to assess your needs and make well-researched decisions, based on those needs.
+- The key to a successful move is plenty of time to assess your needs and make well-researched decisions.
 You especially need ample time to shore up emotional and financial resources for yourself and your family.
-This minimizes stress and enables the whole household (elderly family members and pets included) to anticipate, process, and adapt to a big change in a healthy way.
+This minimizes stress and enables the whole household to anticipate, process, and adapt to a big change in a healthy way.

-- There are plenty of online resources to set you up for success and safety throughout the process of planning, transporting, arriving, and unpacking a long-distance move, whether you’re striking out on your own, or moving the whole family and several pianos.
+- There are plenty of online resources to set you up for success throughout the process of planning, transporting, arriving, and unpacking a long-distance move; whether you’re striking out on your own, or moving the whole family and several pianos.